miriamgreis/API-Tools-Playground/README.md

 # Playground for API Tools based on OpenAPI

-This repository can be used to test tools for validation and contract-testing based on OpenAPI.
+This repository can be used to try out some tools for validation and contract-testing based on OpenAPI.
-We use all tools via `npx`, so you don't have to install them and only need `npm`.
+We use all tools via `npx`, so you only need `npm` to run the examples.
 As sample API, we use the Swagger Petstore API.

 ## Validation with @stoplight/spectral-cli

-For validation, we can use [Spectral](https://github.com/stoplightio/spectral).
+[Spectral](https://github.com/stoplightio/spectral) is a tool that can be used to lint OpenAPI files and AsyncAPI files.

 Spectral takes the OpenAPI file and validates it against a ruleset in a file called `.spectral.yaml`.
 You can use a recommended ruleset and write custom rules on top.